horemansp/ASCII_ot_Morse/README.md

 # ASCII_ot_Morse
-Converts an ASCII character to corresponding Morse string with dots and stripes. ( eg ..-.)
+Library that converts an ASCII character to corresponding Morse string with dots and stripes. ( eg ..-.)

+Single method: convertCharToMorse(THE_CHAR) retuns the mose code